-Students who plan to primarily practice law benefit from a social work education in working with families and couples, victims of domestic violence, and other groups and individuals whose legal issues have strong psychosocial correlations.
-A legal education gives social work professionals many of the tools they need to effect change essential to assisting their clients.
-Similarly, a social work background provides attorneys with the tools needed to understand their clients and work collaboratively with them and community resources to address needs.
+Those who plan to primarily practice law benefit from a social work education in working with families and couples, victims of domestic violence, and other groups and individuals whose legal issues have strong psychosocial correlations.
+A social work background provides attorneys with the tools needed to understand their clients and work collaboratively with them and community resources.
+Similarly, a legal education gives social work professionals many of the tools they need to affect change essential to assisting their clients.

 |Regular Program Req Hours||Dual Degree Req Hours|

-Students should consult with their advisors both at the School of Social Work and the Law School for course planning.
+Students will consult with their advisors both at the School of Social Work and the Law School for course planning.

 Individuals must meet each school's admission requirements and must complete separate applications for each school.
 Admission is highly competitive and limited to graduates of accredited colleges and universities.
 Applications are accepted online from October 1 through March 31.